mlissner/michaeljaylissner.com/content/pages/about.md

 ## Questions, Thoughts, Comments

-If you have any thoughts about the site, these policies, or for that matter, anything else, please feel free to <a href="contact">contact me</a>.
+If you have any thoughts about the site, these policies, or for that matter, anything else, please feel free to [contact me][contact].

 [1]: http://slicehost.com
 [2]: http://drupal.org